Hang gliding 1990 to 1993

 — Rob McKenzie writing in Hang Gliding, December 1990.
 He taught Sally Tucker, who is deaf, to fly hang gliders.
 She became a cross-country pilot.

 Former gymnast and champion skier Michelle Cook was paralyzed from the waist down in a horse riding accident in 1986, but that did not prevent her from taking up hang gliding by using a system used at many flight parks in the USA: A launch trolley and either a ground-based winch or powered ultralight aero-tug.
 Landing is on wheels attached to the control frame base tube.

 In 1995 I flew in Spain with a group that included a pilot who was paralyzed in a 1989 motorcycle crash.

 With purpose-made sprung wheels and a another pilot acting as keel pusher (notice the long safety line) he launched from the rounded slope of the mountain top in similar fashion to the method used for vintage sailplanes.
 He had a great two weeks of flying.

-See also the Ted Rhudy photo in Early powered ultralights.
+See also the Ted Rhudy photo in Early powered ultralights part 2.